Djokovic & Nadal remain on course at French Open

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Live Sports Extra, the BBC Sport website and app

-Defending champion Novak Djokovic produced another outstanding display as he moved into the French Open fourth round without dropping a set this week.
+Defending champion Novak Djokovic produced another outstanding display as he reached the French Open fourth round without having dropped a set all week.

 Serbia's Djokovic, 34, won 6-3 6-3 6-2 - saving one break point in the third set - against Slovenia's Aljaz Bedene.

-The top seed remains on course for a potential quarter-final clash with Spain's 13-time champion Rafael Nadal.
+The top seed remains on course for a potential quarter-final meeting with Spain's 13-time champion Rafael Nadal.

 Nadal, 35, also moved into the last 16 on Friday with a 6-3 6-2 6-4 win over Dutch opponent Botic van de Zandschulp.